Key takeaways:

 2. Customer support

-For example, when Luisa Vesga of VMech was asked what her favorite thing about Jobber was, she said: “Support.
-The best thing is that you can ask a question right in the chat.
 You don’t have to deal with finding contact info and then calling or emailing.
 If you have an issue, it’s right there.
-It’s why I chose Jobber.”
+That’s why I chose Jobber.

 3. Integration capability

 Ideally, you want a field service management platform that integrates well with other tools and software you use, like QuickBooks, Angi, or DocuSign.

-The more integrations it has, the easier your life will be.
+The more integrations your software has, the easier your life will be.
 That way, you don’t have to go back and forth between apps, and you can handle everything within a single platform.

 4. Pricing